BJClarke/troubleshoot/ts_accounts.md

 ## Unable to access a different {{site.data.keyword.Bluemix_notm}} region
 {: #nosecondreg}

-An error message is received when you try to create a new {{site.data.keyword.Bluemix_notm}} region.
+An error message is displayed when you try to create a new {{site.data.keyword.Bluemix_notm}} region.
 {: tsSymptoms}

-This is likely because you are using a Standard account, which supports development in one public region only.
+This is likely because you are using a Lite account, which supports development in one public region only.
 You select the {{site.data.keyword.Bluemix_notm}} public region in which you want to work when the account is first set up.
 {: tsCauses}

-If you have a Standard account, you can upgrade to a billable account to access additional regions.
+If you have a Lite account, you can upgrade to a billable account to access additional regions.
 Go to the **Manage > Billing and Usage > Billing** page in the console, and click **Add Credit Card**.
-On the **Billing** page, you can also check if you have a Standard account.
+On the **Billing** page, you can also check to see if you have a Lite account.
 {: tsResolve}

 ## Unable to create new organization
 {: #nosecondorg}

-An error message is received when you try to create a new organization.
+An error message is displayed when you try to create a new organization.
 {: tsSymptoms}

-This is likely because you are using a Standard account, which supports development in one organization only.
+This is likely because you are using a Lite account, which supports development in one organization only.
 You create the organization when your account is first set up.
 {: tsCauses}

 If you have a Standard account, you can upgrade to a billable account to access additional organizations.
 Go to the **Manage > Billing and Usage > Billing** page in the console, and click **Add Credit Card**.
-On the **Billing** page, you can also check if you have a Standard account.
+On the **Billing** page, you can also check to see if you have a Lite account.
 {: tsResolve}

 ## Unable to create new Lite plan instance